Slow Cooker Texas Pulled Pork

 Instructions

-• Put the lid on and cook on high for five to six hours – or on low for 10 to 12 hours.
+• Put the lid on and cook on HIGH for 5-6 hours or preferably on LOW for 10-12 hours.

-• Test that the pork is at the right temperature and that it will easily shred with a fork.
+• To test the pork for doneness, use two forks to shred a small area.
+If it comes apart easily, it's ready.
 Carefully remove the pork and place it on a tray or chopping board.
-Using two forks, pull the meat apart until completely shredded.
+Cover with foil and rest for 15-20 minutes.
+Then, use two forks to pull the meat apart until completely shredded.

-• Carefully add the meat back into the slow cooker and stir into the juices.
-Leave the meat to rest and soak up the flavors for 15 minutes.
+• Add the meat back into the slow cooker and stir into the juices.
+Turn off the slow cooker and leave the meat to rest and soak up the flavors for 15-30 minutes.

-• Spread the burger buns with the butter and toast until golden brown, in a skillet over medium heat.
+• Spread the burger buns with the butter (if using) and toast until golden brown, in a skillet over medium heat.

-• Spoon the pulled pork into the burgers.
-Serve as a bun, or with added slaw.
+• Spoon the pulled pork into the burger buns and enjoy!

 Did you like the recipe?